Writing Consultants - (Not available outside term)

 Adrián Rodriguez Avila

 Hi!
 My Name is Adrián.
 I am a second-year PhD student at the Department of Anglo-Saxon, Norse, and Celtic, researching how religious change was perceived and rewritten by Swedish historians from the twelfth to the fifteenth centuries.
 I received my B.A. and M.A. in Classics from the National Autonomous University of Mexico (UNAM).
-I am passionate about all things related to literature, and I have some experience- both academic and industrial- in proofreading, linguistics, and translation.
+I am passionate about all things related to literature, and I have some experience in proofreading, linguistics, and translation.
+I know how challenging writing can be, but I and my colleagues will do our best to support you.
 I look forward to working with you!

 Hello!
 My name is Marisa and I am a second year PhD student in Sociology, researching popular culture discourses and bisexual identity.
 I received my B.A. in Sociology at Mills College in California and my MSc in Media and Communications at LSE.
 I love to read and write and hope to provide a fun and supportive environment to help you workshop your writing.
 In my spare time you can find me knitting, attempting to become a runner, and trying every restaurant on Mill Road.